slviajero/tinybasic/MANUAL.md

 In integer systems POW calculates the result in a loop.
 It returns 0 for negative arguments of the exponent.
 In floating point systems the C function pow() is used and the result is returned.

+In BASIC 1.4 and the 2.x versions '^' is added in addition to POW to make BASIC more compatible.

 See math.bas in the tutorial for more information.

 ### MAP